Photos By Fenix Photography, Design & Events

 I am now Directing the office at Tasso and enjoy the face to face contact with people, while managing clinical details, and pairing two of my passions!
 I love having the opportunity to work with people in general, especially those who may be in distress or hurting.
 I love the Lord and pray that each client that comes in our door finds healing, rest, and a renewed outlook on life; but most importantly, a stronger relationship with Christ.

 Michele Comer, Resident In Counseling

-My name is Michele Comer and I live in the Valley with my husband of 27 years Sean and our two daughters ages 19 and 16.
-Currently, I am a Professional Counseling Intern in the office and will graduate with honors from Liberty University’s Masters of Professional Counseling program in August of 2019.
+My name is Michele Comer and I live in the Valley with my husband of 29 years Sean.
+We have two daughter’s 21 and 18.
+I am a Licensed Resident Counselor in the office and graduated with honors from Liberty University’s Master of Professional Counseling program in August of 2019.
 I love teens and young adults and have been working with them for the past 17 years as a youth leader and lay counselor.
-My journey to professional counseling began while I was working with and listening to the struggles of these young people.
-I realized that I wanted to learn how to better help them and give them the skills they needed to achieve peace and healing.
+My journey to professional counseling began while I was working with and listening to the struggles of these young adults.
+I quickly realized I wanted to learn how to better help and equip them with the tools they needed to achieve peace, healing, and wholeness.

-I am fascinated with all of the new research emerging in the field of neuroscience and I enjoy applying that knowledge as well as Cognitive Behavioral Therapy and Family Systems Therapy when working with teens and young adults who are experiencing anxiety, depression, identity issues, and relationship difficulties.
-In addition, I am also seeking training and certification in Crisis and Trauma Counseling as well as Addictions Counseling.
+I am fascinated with the new research emerging in the field of neuroscience and I enjoy applying that knowledge as well as Cognitive Behavioral Therapy, Family Systems Therapy, and Narrative Therapy when working with teens and young adults who are experiencing anxiety, depression, identity/orientation issues, and relationship difficulties of all kinds.
+In addition, I am also seeking training and certification in Crisis and Trauma Counseling.
 I am so excited to be a part of Tasso Counseling and the work that we are doing here and will do in the future.
 I believe that God has sent us to comfort the brokenhearted and to proclaim that captives will be released and prisoners freed.~ Isaiah 61:1

 Rachel Hewitt, MSW